EGA-SUPREMO/ConnectionLinker/README.md

 # bot-linkedin
-Bot to get connections faster in LinkedIn
+Bot to get connections faster in LinkedIn, it needs Tapermonkey